BraviNoname/Bravi/BossDisplayFixes/README.md

 - Fixes HP star count of Kyouko first HP bar.

-- Fixes Yoshika marker so that it never appears when she heals.
+- Fixes Yoshika HP marker so that it never appears when she heals.

 - Fixes Futo final spell HP marker, and phase change sounds have been added for when it happens.